 To download a brochure, click here.

-Please Note: Basic Botany is a prerequisite for all other courses.
+Please note that Basic Botany is a prerequisite for all other courses.

 In this introductory botany course develop a foundation of knowledge and a working vocabulary for all other courses in the Certificate of Native Plants.
 Through classroom lectures and fun hands-on activities explore the basics of plants — their classification, structure, functions, lifecycles, and reproductive strategies.
 Basic botany is required for all other courses.